Malcolm Tredinnick Says:

 And, wow, did I. I even have a few stories written in second person.
 Those were on purpose experiments, but in my early days I did lots of experimenting without knowing what I was doing.
 I would change points of view willy nilly.
 One minute a story would be in first, and then in limited third, and them in omniscient.
 I’d write from Jack’s pov, then Chan’s, then Jill’s, then Kara’s.
 Sometimes all in the one paragraph.
 Those stories were mostly unreadable, but slowly I started to learn my way around the four basic povs.

 In those early bouncing-around-all-over-the-place stories I had no control over what I was doing with pov.
 I didn’t notice the constant changing.
-That was something I learnt by writing all those bad stories and discovering.
+That was something I learnt by writing all those bad stories.

 How does that translate to what I write now?